Compactness in MV-Topologies: Tychonoff Theorem and Stone-Cech Compactification: Tychonoff-type theorem for MV-topologies

 \section{Tychonoff-type theorem for MV-topologies}

 In the present section we shall prove the MV-topological correspondents of Alexander Subbase Lemma (Lemma \ref{alex}) and Tychonoff Theorem (Theorem \ref{tych}).
 As in the classical case, the latter turns out to be an immediate consequence of the former.
-The proof of Lemma \ref{alex} is divided in various claims with the aim of making it more readable.
+Moreover, we observe that Theorem \ref{tych} can be obtained also as an immediate consequence of Lowen's Tychonoff theorem for fuzzy topologies and Theorem \ref{ultra}.
+Nonetheless, besides the fact that the two proofs have been obtained separately and in different moments (hereby presented in chronological order), we believe that the analogous of Alexander Subbase Lemma for MV-topologies is interesting and potentially useful also for future works, therefore we thought it would be the best option to present both the approaches.

-\begin{lemma} Let $(\langle X_i, \O_i\rangle)_{i\in I}$ be a family of compact MV-topological spaces and let $\langle X, \O_X\rangle$ be their product.
-Then any open cover $\Gamma$ of $X$ consisting solely of elements of the form $\alpha \circ \pi_i$, $\alpha \in \O_i$, contains an additive cover. \end{lemma} \begin{proof} Let $\Gamma$ be such a cover of $X$, and define
+\begin{lemma} Let $\{\langle X_i, \tau_i\rangle\}_{i\in I}$ be a family of compact MV-topological spaces and let $\langle X, \tau_X\rangle$ be their product.
+Then any open cover $\Gamma$ of $X$ consisting solely of elements of the form $\alpha \circ \pi_i$, $\alpha \in \tau_i$, contains an additive cover. \end{lemma} \begin{proof} Let $\Gamma$ be such a cover of $X$, and define

 We claim that

 Indeed, assuming by contradiction that (\ref{cl1}) does not hold, namely, that for each index $i\in I$ there exists $a_i\in X_i$ such that $\alpha(a_i)=0$ for all $\alpha \in \Gamma_i$, then obviously $\left(\bigvee\Gamma_i\right)(a_i)=0$ for all $i\in I$.
 Therefore, setting $a=(a_i)_{i\in I} \in X$, we get